-Food Banks Canada Wow, did Food Banks Canada ever knock it out of the park with incredible support for the national network, of which we're grateful to be the provincial association for Nova scotia.
+Wow, did Food Banks Canada ever knock it out of the park with incredible support for the national network, of which we're grateful to be the provincial association for Nova scotia.
 We received 380,000 kg of food, including 10,360 healthy food packs for school-aged kids to help fill the gap when school-based food programs close for summer.
 Through Food Banks Canada, we also received an outstanding grant of \$651,617 from Agriculture and Agri-Food Canada's Emergency Food Security Fund to support three special projects: \$25,000 for our East Preston community kitchen collaboration; \$117,617 to purchase and distribute eggs and milk; and \$509,617 to provide grocery gift cards for our members.

-Walmart An all-hands-on-deck approach meant another great year of support from our friends at Walmart.
-Their 2022 Fight Hunger Spark Change campaign raised \$149,826 for Feed Nova Scotia and \$75,930 for several of our member agencies.
+Walmart An all-hands-on-deck approach meant another year of success and engagement from our friends at Walmart.
+Their 2022 Fight Hunger Spark Change campaign raised \$225,757 across the province.
 A special shoutout to this awesome crew in Sydney.
 As the top fundraising store, their efforts alone meant we could deliver enough food for 27,000 meals for local food banks.
-We also loved welcoming nine Walmart groups to our warehouse to volunteer.
-Atlantic Superstore Atlantic Superstore's love of community runs deep, and we're always grateful to be part of that.
+We loved welcoming nine Walmart groups to our warehouse to volunteer, and continued to see lots of great food that couldn't be sold in store rescued and donated.

+Atlantic Superstore Atlantic Superstore's love of community runs deep, and we're always grateful and proud to be part of that.
 When the Halifax Pride parade was cancelled due to COVID-19, we happily joined them for a celebration in their Barrington Street store parking lot.
 Their fundraising efforts this year also gave us much to celebrate.
-Their two big food drives raised \$71,952 and 24,000 kilograms of food for Feed Nova Scotia and \$87,482 for several of our member agencies.
+Their two big food drives raised \$78,932 and 24,000 kilograms of food.
 "I just want the community to know that in supporting Feed Nova Scotia, you're providing essential supports to some of the community's most vulnerable."
-Kayleigh Smith, Elizabeth Fry Society